yetanotherchris/llm-supermarket/README.md

 There's currently 4 tests:

 1. Create a CLI tool that encrypts/decrypts files using the rclone crypt format (which hardcodes its salt).
 Create a PR, test decrypting two files.
-2. Markdown - turn bullets points into a table.
+2. Markdown - turn bullets points into a Markdown table.
-3. Markdown - create links in a markdown file from repositories in a GitHub organisation.
+3. Markdown - create links in a Markdown table, using repositories in a GitHub organisation.
-4. Markdown - convert links in a markdown table into inline format.
+4. Markdown - convert links in a Markdown table into inline format.

+The idea is not to have SWE style tests, or "create a Rust compiler", but a few boring everyday coding tests to compare costs/tokens.
+The CLI test was designed so that there's a relatively hard to find answer for how to decrypt the example files, which the model has to discover itself (e.g the rclone default salt value).

 ### Results